Structure Unbiased Adversarial Model for Medical Image Segmentation: Experimental Results

-Similar to retinal OCT domain adaptation, we train the segmentation network on CT and use it to infer transferred MRI images.
+Similar to retinal OCT experiments, we train the segmentation network on CT and use it to infer transferred MRI images.
 Similarly, the segmentation outputs are warped back and evaluated against the original MRI ground truth.
 We compare the proposed method with the same set of methods as in Section \ref{octexp}.

-\textbf{Evaluations of Structure Transfer}: We first evaluate the structure transfer from MRI to CT.
+\textbf{Evaluation of Structure Transfer}: We first evaluate the structure transfer from MRI to CT.
 As shown in the TABLE \ref{tableMRI} and Fig. \ref{fig:MRI}, our proposed SUA method outperforms the state-of-the-art methods on $mIoU$, $Dice$, $Acc$, $Spe$ and $FDR$.
-Structures of cardiac, lung and liver are transferred successfully compared with the VR-net, Voxelmorph and DualGAN methods.
-While our inverse deformation can maintain the original shapes compare with translation GANs such StarGAN v2, MUNIT, NAGAN and CycleGAN.
+Structures of cardiac, lung and liver are transferred successfully compared with the VR-Net, Voxelmorph and DualGAN methods.
+While our inverse deformation can maintain the original shapes compare with diffusion based translation model DDIB and translation GANs such StarGAN v2, MUNIT, NAGAN, SCCGAN and CycleGAN.

-\textbf{Evaluations of Intensity Distribution Transfer}: We also evaluate the intensity distribution transfer.
-TABLE \ref{tableMRI} compares the proposed method with other methods.
-Fig. \ref{fig:MRI} gives some examples for visual comparison.
-As shown in the results, translation GANs could also obtain good results on translating the intensity distributions similarly to the OCT experiment.
+\textbf{Evaluation of Intensity Distribution Transfer}: TABLE \ref{tableMRI} compares the proposed method with other methods in transferring intensity distribution.
+Fig.~\ref{fig:MRI} gives some examples for visual comparison.
+As shown in the results, translation GANs could also obtain good results on translating the intensity distributions similar to the OCT experiment.
 Unsurprisingly, MUNIT achieves the best distribution results but obtains bad results in segmentation.
 This is reasonable since MUNIT changes the semantic information and leads to misaligned masks.
 Furthermore, we can see that the translated images by our method not only reach good results in distribution alignment but also capture the structure information by obtaining the inverse deformations.
 Although spatial transformation methods reduce the shape gap between source and target datasets, the structure difference still remains to a certain extent and the intensity difference cannot be conquered.